What is a regional capital?

 RCA defines a regional capital as a regional city, located outside the state metropolitan urban growth boundary.
 A regional capital provides a central point to access essential infrastructure, services, business, employment and education for local residents as well as those in surrounding towns and rural areas.
 These cities perform a ‘capital city’ role within their regions.

-Our Policy page explains the areas of work that RCA carries out.
+Our policy page explains the areas of work that RCA carries out.

-In our four years of operation we have enjoyed steady membership growth and built crucial relationships with the policy makers that impact the development of regional cities.
-Of the 50 regional capital cities around Australia, we currently have a membership of 29 councils in our alliance.
 Our member councils are represented by the Mayors and CEOs/General Managers of each council.
 Through our membership and stakeholder engagement, we have formalised our own policy positions and capability statements on issues important to all regional capital cities.
 Our reputation as the go-to body for all things ‘regional capitals’ has enabled us to develop strategic partnerships with leading peak bodies, think tanks and research institutes.

 Regional Capitals Australia is funded through annual membership fees paid by our member councils.
 These fees fund the advocacy, strategy, communications and secretariat work carried out by the RCA Secretariat team who work alongside the Executive Board on the day-to-day management of the association.